We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Create and design stunning infographics with Canva's drag and drop infographic creator tool.
-Choose from several design layouts to begin.
-Upload images from your computer or your Facebook account.
-Change your background, add text, and personalize as desired.
+Choose from several design layouts to begin - upload images from your computer or your Facebook account.
+Next, change your background, add text, and personalize as desired.
 When complete, choose from links to publish, download your creation as an image or PDF file, or copy the link to share via URL.
-This tool works well for collaboration projects too, share the URL with others and choose the "can edit" option to allow others to make changes.
+This tool works well for collaboration projects, too.
+Share the URL with others and choose the "can edit" option to allow others to make changes.
+Midway down the page, you will find step-by-step tips for creating and designing infographics.
 There is an iPad app (free) available for this tool.
 Note: you must register (with email and password) before you can access this site.

 In the ClassroomExperiment with Canva on a projector or interactive whiteboard (let the students do it!) using different design "themes."
 Make changes without having to configure the whole Infographic.
 After creating Infographics as a class, review the other types to show basic design principles.
-Students can create Infographics of a classroom topic, relationships and definitions of major terms, information from labs, and more.
+Students can create Infographics of a classroom topic, relationships and definitions of major terms, lab information, and more.
 Find data and information that connects your content to the outside world, such as the statistics and causes for endangered species.
 Consider assigning the creation of an Infographic as an assignment to understand any curriculum content and connect it with the real world.
 For example, show the many ways to use electricity or the impact of slavery on an economy.
 Have students explain an experiment and report the results with graphical information to provide meaning.
-Learn about food groups (now displayed as myplate) by dissecting a food, diary, or a typical school lunch regarding meeting daily requirements (and other nutrition topics).
+Learn about food groups (now displayed as myplate) by dissecting a food diary or a typical school lunch meeting daily requirements (and other nutrition topics).

 If you use literature circles in your classroom, making an Infographic about a novel the group read would be a great conclusion for the lit circle project, and it might entice others in the class to read the novel.
 Post the infographics on your web page for all your students and their parents to enjoy.